sinon/sinon.github.io/content/project-based-learning.md

 PNGme bills itself as "An Intermediate Rust Project".
 It comprsises of a series of Chapters each with a clear goal to build some functionality that will eventually evolve into a CLI tool for reading PNG files and then embedding or secrets messages stored within.
 Almost as important as the guidance are the suite of tests to verify each chapter as you go.

-[My work][5] on this has expanded as the simple library has become a test bed to experiement with other parts of the Rust ecosystem such as
+[My work][5] on this has expanded as the simple library has become a test bed to experiement with other parts of the Rust ecosystem such as:

 - Python to Rust binding with [pyO3][6] by building a [PNGme python library][7] from the Rust library.
 - Experimenting with GUI toolkit [eframe][8] using [egui][9] by building a [GUI interface for PNGme][10].